 When you get injured on the job it can be a traumatic experience.
 It was…

 Worker’s comp is a valuable type of insurance for injured workers, but make no mistake; when you file a worker’s comp claim, you’re dealing with a for-profit insurance company that has a vested interest in minimizing the payments that you receive.
 So while it’s hard to think about building evidence to support your claim when you’re recuperating from your injury, it’s something you should be doing from the moment your injury occurs.
 These companies have people working hard to avoid large payouts to claimants, so you have to work even harder to ensure you get everything that’s due to you.
-A Los Angeles workers compensation attorney can help, but you have a role in shoring up your claim too.
+A workers compensation attorney in Los Angeles can help, but you have a role in shoring up your claim too.

 Avoiding telling your employer about your injury is never a good idea; it delays your treatment and delays documentation of your injury.
 Seek out medical attention for your injury immediately following the injury.
 Never assume you will feel better later—you may feel worse and you may worsen your injury.
 The insurance company may also try to use your lack of immediate medical care to attempt to deny your worker’s comp claim or to argue that the injury isn’t as bad as it really is since you didn’t need treatment immediately afterward.